somaij/portfolio-2021/content/work/triangle-learning-academy.md

 summary-buttons:
   - btnlink: View Wireframes
     btntext: "#"
+glance:
+  - image: assets/blog-background.jpg
+    title: TLA Reads
+    description: The TLA Reads page showcases our picks of e-books and audiobooks for the month.
+This program is pretty popular with our users.
+    anchor: tla-reads
+    btntext: Skip to TLA Reads
+workContent:
+  - sectionTitle: TLA Reads
+    sectionText: "This was the first page I redesigned for TLA.
+It features a popup when you click on a book's cover.  "
 ctaTitle: Want to learn more?
 ctaText: Send me an email, pronto.
 ctaBtn: Email Me!